 |Weiser Family Farms||Homepage|

 Biquinho chile peppers are very small, tear-drop shaped pods, averaging three centimeters in length, and have a straight to slightly curved center with an elongated, pointed tip.
-The taut skin ripens from pale green, orange, to bright yellow or red when mature and is glossy, smooth, and firm, connected to a slender, green stem.
+The taut skin ripens from pale green when young, to orange, to bright yellow or red with maturity and is glossy, smooth, and firm, connected to a slender, green stem.
 Underneath the surface, the semi-thick flesh is yellow to red, depending on the variety, with a crisp and aqueous consistency.
 Biquinho chile peppers also encase a tiny cavity filled with tightly packed, round, cream-colored seeds.
 When fresh, Biquinho chile peppers have an initially tangy, citrus taste followed by a sweet, fruity, and slightly smoky flavor.
 The peppers also contain mild heat that fluctuates in intensity depending on the climate, soil, and environment the pod is grown in.